Gas Regulator NZ: LPG Regulator & Gas Bottle Regulator – Gas Hose and Regulator

 Gas Bayonet Connections

-Bayonet connectors can be floor or wall mounted.
+Gas bayonet connectors can be floor or wall mounted.

-The male connector, on the end of the heater hose, plugs into the female connector which is, in turn, connected to the LPG service piping.
+The male connector, on the end of the heater gas hose, plugs into the female connector which is, in turn, connected to the LPG service piping.

 Please see: